 One of the reasons praying hands, squishing and scrunching is so good, is because it encourages the hair to cling and bind to itself.
 Thus, clumping occurs!
-And this is a wonderful thing as it creates big, bouncy curls, rather than stringy curls, which tend to be looser too.
+And this is a wonderful thing as it creates big, bouncy curls.
+Rather than stringy curls, which tend to be looser too.
 If you’re struggling to get curly clumps, try squeezing sections of your hair together, vertically, with your hands.

-If you found this post or any of my content helpful, and would like to show your Gratitude & Support, you can click here to make a donation.
+If you found this post or any of my content helpful, and would like to show your Gratitude & Support, you. can click here to make a donation.
 I’m so incredibly thankful and grateful to everyone who supports me, my content and my platform.
 Your support enables me to continue providing FREE, organic content, and keep my blog FREE from Google Ads.
-Not only that, it’s also helping build towards my dreams and goals for Curl Maven as a brand and all I’ve got planned.
+And build Curl Maven as a brand and all I’ve got planned.
 Thank you so much!
 Gabriella x

 *This post may contain some gifted items and affiliate links.
-Which means I get paid (a very small) commission on any products you purchase through my links.
+Which means I get paid commission on any products you purchase through my links or codes.
 This in no way affects you, the price you pay or the way in which I write about products featured on this site.
 My content and opinion is not influenced by advertisers, sponsorships, affiliate partnerships, brands or PRs.